 First, there is the heat and humidity to deal with and your knife does not “appreciate” that condition.

-The high temperature and humidity of the dishwasher can severely damage both steel and handle and is even worse if your blade is made of carbon steel (likely to rust) or has a wooden handle.
+The high temperature and humidity of the dishwasher can severely damage both the steel and the handle, and it’s even worse if your blade is carbon steel (likely to rust) or has a wooden handle.

 Then in the dishwasher there is the turbulence that generates movement of the objects inside.

-Finally, knives can damage items in the dishwasher as well as dangerous if you leave them with your tip up when you pick them up.
+Finally, knives can damage objects in the dishwasher as well as being dangerous if you leave them with the tip up when you go to get them.

-Point them down, they can damage tool baskets and point them upwards and risk injuring you.
+Point them down, they can damage tool baskets and point them upwards and you risk injuring yourself.

-If you really want to put your knives in the dishwasher, use dishwasher knife racks where you can store the blades safely and to protect the knives during the washing phases.
+If you really want to put your knives in the dishwasher use dishwasher knife holders where you can store the blades safely and to protect the knives during the washing phases.

 How should you wash your knives?

-For most knives, hand washing in hot water and soap is fine, or even just in hot water.
+For most knives, hand washing in hot soapy water, or even just in hot water, is fine.

 Use hot water and only tap water, not boiling water.